goehlemichael/ASME_B16.34-2004/README.md

 ## Derived from Table A-1 (page 175) of the Valves - Flanged, Threaded, and Welding End standards

-## User inputs rating and nominal pipe size and output the required inner diameter in both inches and mm
+## User inputs rating and nominal pipe size.
+Then the standard inner diameter is output in both inches and mm

 ### Example user inputs: